 I have the honor of giving a eulogy this weekend for a friend who lost her battle to breast cancer.
 Hannah Rucker was a second mom to me.
 She was a really tough-love kind of teacher who, in 1992, lobbied our school board to set up an elective class called “Leadership”.
 She made it happen.
 (And, of course, I signed up for that class right away!)

 I was combing through memories the other night as a part of my eulogy preparation and I found this poem she gave to me 20 years ago.
-I share it with you today.
+I will share it with you today.
 It’s called a “Wish for Leaders” by Earl Ruem.

-Let it be a reminder that nothing worthwhile comes easily and no matter what you may be going through, it’s worth it.
+Let it be a reminder that nothing worthwhile comes easily.
+And no matter what you may be going through, it’s worth it.

 A Wish for Leaders